rustyeddy/rustyeddy.com/content/software/_index.md

-This collection of articles will lay a solid foundation for starting and even right siding a software development project that has gone off the rails, you can use these nuggets as guiding light for the software development projects you lead.
+This collection of articles will lay a solid foundation for starting and even right siding a software development project that has gone off the rails.
+You can use these nuggets as guiding light for the software development projects you lead.

-The process of developing software that is covered on the following page is _timeless_, all the principals will translate across _"tech stacks"_ and _decades_ here are some timeless principals, while still being aware of the rapid innovations in technology of today.
+The process of developing software that is covered on the following pages is _timeless_, all the principals will translate across _"tech stacks"_ and _decades_ Here are some timeless principals, while still being aware of the rapid innovations in technology of today.

 ### Practical Examples to Timeless Principals